mrf0rtuna4/bbs-mod/ROADMAP.md

 - [x] Make last undo unmergeable if 5 seconds passed or smth
 - [x] Fix Iris bugs

+There has to be also finished tutorial, and Wiki:

+- [ ]

 ## Old Core Adaptation

 In this stage, I'll implement any missing features from my mods that are core